3lLobo/JiraHacq/jirahacq/README.md

 forge deploy
 ```

-- Install your app in an Atlassian site by running:
+- Install your app in an Atlassian site.
+Changes in the manifest file can be synced with the upgrade flag:
 ```
 forge install
+forge install --upgrade
 ```

 - Develop your app by running `forge tunnel` to proxy invocations locally: